HOW TO FIND A LOST PET

 Use large lettering, a picture (if possible) in a plastic sleave, date lost, and your contact info: LOST BLACK FEMALE DOG / DATE LOST / PHONE NUMBER.
 For more detailed recommendations on signage check this page at Missing Animal Response Network.

 Fliers (8×11) are helpful to post on local bulletin boards or to hand out.
 If you decide to post small fliers you can make them with a free template here.
 A Ziploc bag will weatherproof the flier.

 Where to put your signs:

 - Entrances/exits to your neighborhood and those of adjoining neighborhoods.

 - Distribute fliers at nearby stores and had to postal worker if they will take one. (you can make them with a free template here)

 Please be sure to take your signs back down when you find your pet so neighbors will know to help you again if needed!

 Tag your car: Your car is a moving billboard.
-Consider marking your windows with the same information: LOST DOG, where lost, your phone number and tape a photo from inside.
+Consider marking your windows with the same information: LOST DOG, where lost, your phone number and tape a photo from inside. (check it out here).

 Notify your neighbors and search their yards